department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/conversation-guide.md

 - Could you please go back to the original web page you opened?

 #### Task 16: [Find a mental health counselor or therapist]
-Recent news stories have affected you more than you expected, and you want to talk to a therapist or counselor about how you're feeling.
+Recent news stories have affected you more than you expected, and you want to talk to someone about how you're feeling.
 How would you do this?
 - *RECORD navigation--what they clicked/tapped on in which area of the screen*
     - *Sign in or create an account / Common tasks / Search VA.gov / Other search tools / Topics below homelessness / Header / Footer*
     - What do you expect to see next?